lyticus/tracker/README.md

 ### addDocumentTracker

-Adds a listener to the document for a specified browser event type targeting elements matching at least one of the specified selector strings.
+Adds a listener to the document for a specified type of browser event.

+Lyticus will create a track event every time such browser event targets an element matching one of the specified selector strings.

+The created track event will have the following values:

+- type: the type of the browser event
+- name: the id of the element or the value of the "data-track-name" attribute
+- properties: the value of the "data-track-properties" attribute or null

+Events without a name will not be tracked.

-Lyticus will create a track event with a type matching the browser event.
-The track event will be named after the id of the targeted element. "data-track-name" and "data-track-properties" can be used to change the track event values. "data-track-ignore" can be used to ingore the skip the creation of the track event.
+The "data-track-ignore" attribute can be used to skip the creation of a track event.

 Parameter(s): event type, selector strings